ADA-GWU/understanding-the-systems-with-complex-connections-nargizh7/README.md

 3. Enter the "src" directory where the code files are located: cd src

 Compilation:
-1. Compile the Client.java file: javac Client.java
-2. Compile the Server.java file: javac Server.java
+Open 4 terminal instances and compile Client.java and Server.java files in each window using: javac Client.java javac Server.java

 Running the Client-Server Application:
-1. In three separate terminal windows, start the server instances on different ports.
+1. In 3 separate terminal windows, start the server instances on different ports.
    Example:
-   In the 1st terminal window, run the server on port 12345:  java Server 12345 In the 2nd terminal window, run the server on port 23456:  java Server 23456 In the 3rd terminal window, run the server on port 34567:  java Server 34567
+   In the 1st terminal window, run the server on port 12345 using:  java Server 12345 In the 2nd terminal window, run the server on port 23456 using:  java Server 23456 In the 3rd terminal window, run the server on port 34567 using:  java Server 34567
-2. In a 4th terminal window, run the client, providing the ports of the three servers as command-line arguments.
+2. In a 4th terminal window, run the client by providing the ports of the three servers as command-line arguments.
    Example:
-   In the fourth terminal window, run the client with the following command: java Client 12345 23456 34567
+   In the 4th terminal window, run the client using: java Client 12345 23456 34567

 Usage:
 Once the client is running, it will prompt you to enter a number.